-(r) Incentive Stock.
-Company Stock awarded when performance goals are achieved pursuant to an incentive plan established by the Committee, as provided in Section 8 below.

-(s) Incentive Stock Option.
-An Option intended to meet the requirements of, and qualify for favorable Federal income tax treatment under, Code Section 422.

-(t) Nonstatutory Stock Option.
-An Option that does not meet the requirements of Code Section 422, or that is otherwise not intended to be an Incentive Stock Option and is so designated.

-(u) Option.
-A right to purchase Company Stock granted under the Plan, at a price determined in accordance with the Plan.

-(v) Participant.
-Any individual who receives an Award under the Plan.

-(w) Restricted Stock.
-Company Stock awarded upon the terms and subject to the restrictions set forth in Section 7 below.

-(x) Rule 16b-3.
-Rule 16b-3 of the Act, including any corresponding subsequent rule or any amendments to Rule 16b-3 enacted after the effective date of the Plan.
+- (r) Incentive Stock Option.
+An Option intended to meet the requirements of, and qualify for favorable Federal income tax treatment under, Code Section 422. - (s) Nonstatutory Stock Option.
+An Option that does not meet the requirements of Code Section 422, or that is otherwise not intended to be an Incentive Stock Option and is so designated. - (t) Option.
+A right to purchase Company Stock granted under the Plan, at a price determined in accordance with the Plan. - (u) Participant.
+Any individual who receives an Award under the Plan. - (v) Restricted Stock.
+Company Stock awarded upon the terms and subject to the restrictions set forth in Section 7 below. - (w) Rule 16b-3.
+Rule 16b-3 of the Act, including any corresponding subsequent rule or any amendments to Rule 16b-3 enacted after the effective date of the Plan. - (x) 10% Shareholder.

-(y) 10% Shareholder.
 A person who owns, directly or indirectly, stock possessing more than 10% of the total combined voting power of all classes of stock of the Company or an Affiliate.
-Indirect ownership of stock shall be determined in accordance with Code Section 424(d).

-3. General.
-Awards of Options, Restricted Stock and Incentive Stock may be granted under the Plan.
-Options granted under the Plan may be Incentive Stock Options or Nonstatutory Stock Options.

-4. Stock.
-Subject to Section 13 of the Plan, there shall be reserved for issuance under the Plan aggregate of 300,000 shares of Company Stock, which shall include authorized, but unissued, shares.
-The number of shares reserved for issuance as Incentive Stock Options under the Plan shall be an aggregate of 300,000 shares of Company Stock, which shall include authorized, but unissued shares.
-Shares allocable to Options granted under the Plan that expire or otherwise terminate unexercised and shares that are forfeited pursuant to restrictions on Restricted Stock or Incentive Stock awarded under the Plan may again be subjected to an Award under this Plan.
+Indirect ownership of stock shall be determined in accordance with Code Section 424(d). - 3.
+General.
+Awards of Options and Restricted Stock may be granted under the Plan.
+Options granted under the Plan may be Incentive Stock Options or Nonstatutory Stock Options. - 4.
+Stock.
+Subject to Section 12 of the Plan, there shall be reserved for issuance under the Plan a total of 1,000,000 unissued shares of Company Stock.
+Shares allocable to Options granted under the Plan that expire or otherwise terminate unexercised and shares that are forfeited pursuant to restrictions on Restricted Stock awarded under the Plan may again be subjected to an Award under this Plan.
 For purposes of determining the number of shares that are available for Awards under the Plan, such number shall, if permissible under Rule 16b-3, include the number of shares surrendered by a Participant or retained by the Company (a) in connection with the exercise of an Option or (b) in payment of Applicable Withholding Taxes.